 How to test for Glutathione

-Oxidative stress causes a deficiency of intracellular glutathione, therefore making it difficult to measure.
+Oxidative stress causes a deficiency of intracellular glutathione, therefore making it difficult to measure or test for.
 The rapid turnover of reduced glutathione makes testing levels in Red Blood Cells inaccurate.
 Therefore the only way to test for glutathione is indirectly with tests such as a liver detoxification profile which will measure the extent of glutathionation in the liver, or an organic acids test which will test for citric acid and alpha-keto glucarate which are dependant on glutathione mainly in muscle tissue.
 Amino acid analysis is another possibility which measures the amino acids that make up glutathione which may also give an indirect indication of glutathione's activity.

 Always ensure you use the reduced form of glutathione which is the active form.
 Glutathione is a very powerful antioxidant and therefore oxidizes rapidly in the presence of water and must be stored in the fridge to maximize its stability.

 Nebulised Glutathione is the next best method for increasing cellular GSH levels and for the treatment of pulmonary conditions.
 It is also one of the best ways for an overall systemic affect as it is readily absorbed into the blood stream nearly as rapidly as an injection.
 To enhance their stability our lab produces a dry glutathione nebulizer capsule which is dissolved into 4ml of sterile water prior to being administered by a nebulizer.
 Once the capsule contents are dissolved the resulting solution is buffered and isotonic with a pH of about 6 which eliminates the irritation causes by acidic GSH.
-A 125mg capsule should be nebulized twice daily for maximum benefits.

 Glutathione creams are also available and if formulated correctly are a very good way to administer glutathione.
 Transdermal administration bypasses the stomach and liver and thus provides glutathione into the blood stream and throughout the body for a systemic effect.
 Our laboratory has formulated a stabilised liposomal glutathione gel.
 The liposomes enhance absorption while it is stabilised as it contains no water thus reducing the oxidation of the glutathione during storage making it more stable.
 You should avoid any glutathione creams containing water (such as PLO base commonly used) as they will decompose rapidly.
 Our cream is stable at room temperature however we still recommend for long term storage to keep it in the fridge - just to be sure - however a few days out of the fridge is fine.